Monthly Archive:: February 2010

 Memphis soul trio The City Champs brought their southern-fried (mostly) instrumental sounds to Asheville NC’s Orange Peel on Saturday February 19.
 Opening for the North Mississippi Allstars, the City Champs turned out a half-hour plus of their subtly updated take on the stylings of Booker T & the MGs.
 While the trio’s debut album The

 Happy Birthday to Johnny Winter.
 Here’s a feature I did on the legendary bluesman from a couple years back.
 Blues/rock legend Johnny Winter is one to-the-point dude.
 His second guitarist (and manager) Paul Nelson–a fine guitarist in his own right–coached me in advance: “hit him hard, because he’s not…wordy.”
 Nelson was right.
 The 63 66-year

 NOTE: The original interview is HERE.
+Pleased read it first.
 Henry Rollins is currently bringing his Frequent Flyer spoken word tour to audiences in the USA, with dates in Australia and South Africa to follow.
-I spoke with him recently about the tour, and just turned in a piece that will run in the March 3 edition of Mountain
+I spoke with him recently about the tour, and just turned in a piece that will run in the March

 This just in from the editors at Shindig!
 Magazine: my feature on Barry Tashian and the Remains (referenced in a recent blog post) will run as a cover story in an upcoming issue.